vfarcic/devops26/manuscript/07-dev.md

 Further on, it updated the Helm repository in the DevPod so that we can utilize the charts available in ChartMuseum running inside the cluster.

-It also run Theia.
+It also ran Theia.
 We'll keep it a mystery for now.

 Finally, it cloned the *go-demo-6* code inside the Pod.